Holiday cottages essential information

 Most of our cottages have a car parking space(s) close-by, but at some you may need to carry your luggage a short distance.
 Some cottages also have steep or irregular steps and footpaths to the front door, which are an essential part of the character of the property.
 Others are in secluded locations and can only be reached by driving down an un-made track.
 If you’re worried about access, please check with the Holidays team.
 On request, we may be able to provide a more detailed layout description known as an access statement.

-For information on our properties which are 'good for accessibility' please refer to page 8 of the 2017 Brochure.
+For information on our properties which are 'good for accessibility' please refer to page 17 of the 2018 brochure.
 Deaf or hard of hearing visitors can have a fire alarm provided which triggers a vibration on capturing the sound of the main alarm.
 Please let us know in advance of any members of your party who are disabled or require this facility.

 Arrival and departure